auth0/docs/articles/multifactor-authentication/developer/step-up-authentication/step-up-for-web-apps.md

 #### Ask for MFA

-If the output of the previous checks is that the user has not authenticated with MFA, then you must trigger authentication again.
+If the output of the previous validations is that the user has not authenticated with MFA, then you must trigger authentication again.
 The request will include the `acr_values=http://schemas.openid.net/pape/policies/2007/06/multi-factor` parameter, which as a result will trigger the rule we wrote at [the first step](#1-create-the-rule).

 Our web app uses the [Authorization Code Grant](/api-auth/tutorials/authorization-code-grant) to authenticate, so the request is as follows.